pomerium/documentation/content/docs/core/configuration.md

 ---
-title: Configuration & Settings
+title: Configuration
+description: This page discusses configuration settings for Pomerium Core.
+keywords: [core configuration]
 sidebar_label: Configuration
 ---

-# Configuration & Settings
+# Configuration

 Pomerium can be configured using a configuration file ([YAML]/[JSON]/[TOML]) or [environmental variables].
 In general, environmental variable keys are identical to config file keys but are uppercase.
 Enterprise users will be able to set these settings in the GUI, or using the API.